MyEtherWallet/knowledge-base-v3/content/FAQ/couldnt-everybody-put-in-a-random-key-and-send-to-own-address.md

 /*
-Title: Entering Random Private Keys
+Title: Couldn't everybody put in random private keys, look for a balance, and send to their own address?
-Sort: 2
+Sort: 16
 */

-"Couldn't everybody put in random private keys, look for a balance, and send to their own address?"

 ### Short version